-Lululemon is a high-end sportswear brand established within Canada in 1998.
+Lululemon is a high-end sportswear brand established in Canada in 1998.
 The consistent brand image and its effort to promote a healthy lifestyle have rapidly caught the attention of the female population in western countries, outshining other sportswear brands.
 In 2015 when Lululemon first entered the Chinese market 2015 and till now is leading the Yoga clothing market.

 For brands, hiring popular and on-trend KOLs is a great way to attract Chinese consumers.
 While globally dominant players like Nike or Adidas choose big stars or celebrities to transfer their message, Lululemon makes use of influencers highly relevant to target audiences such as yoga instructors, trainers, or fitness influencers.

-In the promotional video produced by Lululemon in 2016 targeting the Chinese market, several sports ambassadors of China were invited to be filmed for their aspiration for sports and their journey to achievements.
-These brand ambassadors included Min Lin, a yoga instructor who was in a national women’s ping pong team or an outstanding diving athlete from China named Ao Lin Wang, and more.
+In the promotional video produced by Lululemon in 2016 targeting the Chinese market, several sports ambassadors of China were invited to be filmed for their aspirations for sports and their journey to achievements.
+These brand ambassadors included Min Lin, a yoga instructor who was on a national women’s ping pong team or an outstanding diving athlete from China named Ao Lin Wang, and more.
 At Unroll China 2017, the brand’s mass yoga event in Beijing, it invited the yoga legend, Baron Baptiste, to join the event and create a buzz.